yanlin-tao/Team_Formation_Platform/doc/database_implentation.md

 ## II.
 Advanced SQL Queries, Indexing & Performance Analysis

-This section presents four advanced SQL queries that utilize multiple relational operations such as JOIN, GROUP BY, SET operators, and subqueries.
+This section presents three advanced SQL queries that utilize multiple relational operations such as JOIN, GROUP BY, HAVING, and aggregation.
-Each query includes its purpose, SQL statement, and a screenshot of the top 15 results.
+Each query includes its purpose, SQL statement, comprehensive indexing analysis with three different index designs, and performance comparison.

 ---